Scholarchep/sentiment-analysis-of-airline-tweets/README.md

 ### Data Preparation
 - Checking for missing values and duplicates
-- Preprocessing the text to remove emojis, punctuation, stopwords, hyperlinks and lemmatize the words The top 15 words in the negative and positive sentiment category
+- Preprocessing the text to remove emojis, punctuation, stopwords, hyperlinks and lemmatize the words<br>
+- After tokenization, the top 15 words in the negative and positive sentiment category are plotted.
 ![My image](images/negative.png)
 ![My image](images/positive.png)
+Common words in the tweets with negative sentiments: hour, cancelled, customer, service, time, delayed, call. <br>
+Common words in the tweets with positive sentiments: thanks, great, service, customer, time, best.

 - Splitting the data into train, test and validation sets
 - One-hot encoding the texts and encoding the categorical labels